Job Analysis

 7. Provide routine training to outside law enforcement personnel to increase their knowledge of parole functions within scope of authority using interpersonal skills, knowledge, informational packages, community meetings, etc., on an ongoing basis.

-8. Develop plans to reduce the parolee-at-large population by using staff training, service referrals, specialized operations, etc., in accordance with policies/procedures.
+8. Develop plans to reduce the parolee-at-large population by using staff training, service referrals, specialized operations, etc., in accordance with policies/procedures on an ongoing basis

-9. Ensure continuous compliance with the laws/regulations relating to sex offenders to enhance public safety and mitigate the likelihood of parolees reoffending utilizing the containment model, existing databases, tracking systems, etc., on an ongoing basis.
+9. Ensure continuous compliance with the laws/regulations relating to sex offenders to enhance public safety and mitigate the likelihood of parolees reoffending using the containment model, existing databases, tracking systems, etc., on an ongoing basis.

-10. Oversee the Sex Offender Management Program (SOMP), including Global Positioning System (GPS) technology at the regional and district level to ensure appropriate staffing and parolee supervision in accordance with legal mandates, policies and expectations.
+10. Oversee the Sex Offender Management Program (SOMP), including Global Positioning System (GPS) technology at the regional and district level to ensure appropriate staffing and parolee supervision in accordance with legal mandates, policies, and expectations on an ongoing basis.

-11. Oversee the California Parole Supervision Reintegration Model (CPSRM) and Global Positioning System (GPS) parole units at the district level to ensure appropriate staffing and parolee supervision in accordance with legal mandates, policies and expectations utilizing departmental databases and reports.
+11. Oversee the California Parole Supervision Reintegration Model (CPSRM) and Global Positioning System (GPS) parole units at the district level to ensure appropriate staffing and parolee supervision in accordance with legal mandates, policies and expectations using departmental databases and reports on an ongoing basis.

 12. Evaluate the performance of supervisory staff as required by CalHR to aid in their professional development and to ensure performance objectives/standards and accountability are met by monitoring daily work assignments.

-18. Oversee parole staff involvement in local cooperative law enforcement efforts and special events to enhance public safety and increase community service and awareness of parole utilizing interpersonal skills and management tools on an ongoing basis.
+18. Oversee parole staff involvement in local cooperative law enforcement efforts and special events to enhance public safety and increase community service and awareness of parole using interpersonal skills and management tools on an ongoing basis.

 20. Develop positive community relationships to provide a forum for responding to community concerns/issues through the utilization of interpersonal skills, meetings, open houses, etc., as needed.

-28. Participate in the development of policies and procedures relating to the division to ensure consistency and conformity with established guidelines, laws and regulations, etc., utilizing statistical reports and technology on an ongoing basis.
+28. Participate in the development of policies and procedures relating to the division to ensure consistency and conformity with established guidelines, laws and regulations, etc., using statistical reports and technology on an ongoing basis.

-29. Review reports utilizing existing technology to access discharge reviews, miscellaneous decisions, court revocation documents, and make decisions/recommendations prepared for submission to the appropriate authorities in compliance with regulations, policies and procedures.
+29. Review reports using existing technology to access discharge reviews, miscellaneous decisions, court revocation documents, and make decisions/recommendations prepared for submission to the appropriate authorities in compliance with regulations, policies and procedures on an ongoing basis.

-30. Maintain an ongoing understanding of civil service laws, rules, regulations, departmental policies and procedures, etc., in order to appropriately apply them to parole matters as needed and/or upon request.
+30. Maintain an ongoing understanding of civil service laws, rules, regulations, departmental policies and procedures, etc., using California Penal Code, California Code of Regulations (CCR) Title 15, Department Operations Manual (DOM), policies/procedures, etc., to appropriately apply them as needed.

 33. Assess the programming need within the district based on the parole population criminogenic needs to ensure proper resource development and program utilization through the use of statistical reports and technology, knowledge, etc., on an ongoing basis.

-34. Consult with staff and representatives in public and private agencies to develop local facilities and community resources for the supervision and rehabilitation of parolees utilizing interpersonal skills, knowledge, policies, procedures, etc., as needed.
+34. Consult with staff and representatives in public and private agencies to develop local facilities and community resources for the supervision and rehabilitation of parolees using interpersonal skills, knowledge, policies, procedures, etc., as needed.

-37. Ensure adherence to the provisions of the California Interstate Compact Agreement to ensure compliance with applicable laws, policies/procedures, etc., on an ongoing basis.
+38. Ensure adherence to the provisions of the California Interstate Compact Agreement to ensure compliance with applicable laws, policies/procedures, etc., on an ongoing basis.

 Tasks highlighted in bold text are not currently on the SPB classification specification